The Nest

 • Most real estate agents of the same MLS (multiple listing services) will have an automatic co-broking agreement.
 This is common with the REBNY RLS system.
 There is also an RLS Universal Co-Brokerage Agreement.
 You must co-broke if you and the other broker are members of the same RLS.

 • Most RLSs also require a co-broke split of at least 50 percent toward the buyer’s agent.
-That’s a fair way to ensure everyone gets paid and keeps the real estate industry in NYC alive, and this can put a dent in what real estate agents make in NYC.
+That’s a fair way to ensure everyone gets paid and keeps the real estate industry alive, but it can reduce the amount real estate agents make in NYC.

 • If the buyer or seller agent is not part of an MLS, they may not get a commission.
 In some cases, agents may also try to delay deals because of the “discount commission” they are getting, which is unethical.